JAlcocerT/JAlcocerT/content/blog/entre-selling-landing.md

   {{< card link="https://jalcocert.github.io/JAlcocerT/web-cms-101/" title="Web CMSs | Docs ↗" >}}
 {{< /cards >}}

-But ultimately: If you have also started cheap while learning and now you got so good that the supply << demand
+**But ultimately**: If you have also started cheap while learning and now you got so good that the supply << demand

 Its time for stopping and **thinking whats next**.